apache/airflow/docs/apache-airflow/core-concepts/params.rst

         * - ``number`` or

             ``integer``
-          - Generates a field which restricts adding numeric values only.
-The HTML browser typically also adds a spinner on the right side to increase or decrease the value. ``integer`` only permits int numbers, number allows also fractional values.
+          - | Generates a field which restricts adding
+            | numeric values only.
+The HTML browser
+            | typically also adds a spinner on the
+            | right side to increase or decrease the
+            | value. ``integer`` only permits int
+            | numbers, ``number`` allows also
+            | fractional values.
           - * ``minimum``: Minimum number value
             * ``maximum``: Maximum number value

+            | Also see
-            Also see `further JSON Schema numeric type validation options <https://json-schema.org/understanding-json-schema/reference/numeric.html>`_ which are checked before DAG trigger in the backend.
+            | `further JSON Schema numeric type validation options <https://json-schema.org/understanding-json-schema/reference/numeric.html>`_
+            | which are checked before DAG trigger in the backend.
           - ``Param(42, type="integer", minimum=14, multipleOf=7)``

         * - ``boolean``
-          - Generates a toggle button to be used as ``True`` or ``False``.
+          - | Generates a toggle button to be used
+            | as ``True`` or ``False``.
           - none.
           - ``Param(True, type="boolean")``

         * - ``array``
-          - Generates a HTML multi line text field, every line edited will be made into a string array as value.
+          - | Generates a HTML multi line text field,
+            | every line edited will be made into a
+            | string array as value.
-          - * If you add the attribute ``example`` with a list, a multi-value select option will be generated instead of a free text field.
+          - * | If you add the attribute ``example``
+              | with a list, a multi-value select option
+              | will be generated instead of a free text field.
-            * ``values_display={"a": "Alpha", "b": "Beta"}``: For multi-value selects ``example`` you can add the attribute ``values_display`` with a dict and map data values to display labels.
+            * | ``values_display={"a": "Alpha", "b": "Beta"}``:
+              | For multi-value selects ``example`` you can add
+              | the attribute ``values_display`` with a dict and
+              | map data values to display labels.
-            * If you add the attribute ``items``, a JSON entry field will be generated for more array types and additional type validation as described in `JSON Schema Array Items <https://json-schema.org/understanding-json-schema/reference/array.html#items>`_.
+            * | If you add the attribute ``items``, a JSON entry
+              | field will be generated for more array types and
+              | additional type validation as described in
+              | `JSON Schema Array Items <https://json-schema.org/understanding-json-schema/reference/array.html#items>`_.
           - ``Param(["a", "b", "c"], type="array")``

             ``Param(["two", "three"], type="array", examples=["one", "two", "three", "four", "five"])``

         * - ``object``
-          - Generates a JSON entry field with text validation.
+          - | Generates a JSON entry field with
+            | text validation.
-          - The HTML form does only validate the syntax of the JSON input.
-In order to validate the content for specific structures take a look to the `JSON Schema Object details <https://json-schema.org/understanding-json-schema/reference/object.html>`_.
+          - | The HTML form does only validate the syntax of the
+            | JSON input.
+In order to validate the content for
+            | specific structures take a look to the
+            | `JSON Schema Object details <https://json-schema.org/understanding-json-schema/reference/object.html>`_.
           - ``Param({"key": "value"}, type=["object", "null"])``

         * - ``null``
-          - Specifies that no content is expected.
-Standalone this does not make much sense but it is useful for type combinations like ``type=["null", "string"]`` as the type attribute also accepts a list of types.
+          - | Specifies that no content is expected.
+            | Standalone this does not make much sense
+            | but it is useful for type combinations
+            | like ``type=["null", "string"]`` as the
+            | type attribute also accepts a list of
+            | types.

-            Per default if you specify a type, a field will be made required with input - because of JSON validation.
+            | Per default if you specify a type, a
+            | field will be made required with
+            | input - because of JSON validation.
-            If you want to have a field value being added optional only, you must allow JSON schema validation allowing null values.
+            | If you want to have a field value being
+            | added optional only, you must allow
+            | JSON schema validation allowing null
+            | values.
           -
           - ``Param(None, type=["null", "string"])``

 - If a form field is left empty, it is passed as ``None`` value to the params dict.
 - Form fields are rendered in the order of definition of ``params`` in the DAG.
-- If you want to add sections to the Form, add the parameter ``section`` to each field.
+- If you want to add sections to the Form, add the attribute ``section`` to each field.
 The text will be used as section label.
   Fields w/o ``section`` will be rendered in the default area.
   Additional sections will be collapsed per default.
 - If you want to have params not being displayed, use the ``const`` attribute.
 These Params will be submitted but hidden in the Form.